 WHO WAS POPE CLEMENT V?

-Born Raymond Bertrand in 1264, to a wealthy family in Villandraut.
+Born Raymond Bertrand in 1264, to a wealthy family in Villandraut (or potentially Bazas).
 Throughout his lifetime he would build multiple famous chateaux in Gironde for his family, called ‘châteaux Clémentins’ – from Roquetaillade to Duras and more.
 He would eventually become famous for moving the Vatican from Rome, Italy to Avignon, France.
 He was also incredibly influential in the Bordeaux and, eventually, Burgundy wine industry.
-His wine producing property just outside of Bordeaux, Chateau Pape Clement, still produces some great quality wines.
+His wine producing property just outside of Bordeaux, Chateau Pape Clement (AOC Pessac Leognan), still produces some great quality wines.
 The tomb of Clement V is located in Uzeste, only 10 minutes away from Villandraut.

-This small, historically significant village is home to a mere 1,200 inhabitants who love and car for the chateau and surrounding nature.
+This small, historically significant village is home to a mere 1,200 inhabitants who love and care for the chateau and it’s surrounding natural environment.
 You can visit the Museum in town, housed in an 18th century building.
 Call to confirm opening hours and to plan your visit / +33 (0)5 56 25 39 63 / https://musee-de-villandraut.jimdofree.com/

 WHAT TO DO IN VILLANDRAUT